WordPress Plugin developer guide

 -

-The sync command will begin syncing any unsynced assets to Cloudinary.
+The sync command triggers the sync of any unsynced assets to Cloudinary.
 You can use this as an alternative method for syncing your assets in bulk.

 Syncing external assets